 - Open a bank account and get a business credit card

-- Organise your finances, start with saving your first receipts
+- Organize your finances, start with saving your first receipts

 - Gather some SEO information.
 Knowing your keywords from the outset will help with branding and when it comes to making your first listing